winstxnhdw/ct2hf/README.md

 [![main.yml](https://github.com/winstxnhdw/ct2hf/actions/workflows/main.yml/badge.svg)](https://github.com/winstxnhdw/ct2hf/actions/workflows/main.yml)
 [![formatter.yml](https://github.com/winstxnhdw/ct2hf/actions/workflows/formatter.yml/badge.svg)](https://github.com/winstxnhdw/ct2hf/actions/workflows/formatter.yml)

 `ct2hf` is a user-friendly CLI tool designed to simplify the process of converting supported Hugging Face transformer models into a [CTranslate2](https://github.com/OpenNMT/CTranslate2)-compatible format.
-Additionally, it uploads the converted model to your Hugging Face repository.
-With `ct2hf`, you can avoid the hassle of manual conversions and the common issues of low memory, storage limitations, and permission errors.
+Additionally, it seamlessly uploads the converted model to your Hugging Face repository.
+No interaction required!

+## Features

+- **Bloat-Free Usage**: Automatically cleans up all dependencies, even if the program has terminated unexpectedly
+- **Zero Interaction**: Convert, quantise and upload your models to Hugging Face all while brewing your coffee
+- **Memory Efficient**: Utilises the least amount of memory possible to handle large model conversions
+- **Intelligent Defaults**: Avoids common permission and storage pitfalls with sensible defaults
+- **Anti-LFS**: Only uses Git LFS when necessary, avoiding unnecessary issues that arise from using LFS

 ## Usage

 > [!NOTE]\
 > You have to be logged in to Hugging Face to upload the converted model onto your account.
-You can do this by running `uvx --from huggingface-hub huggingface-cli login`.
+You can do this by running `uvx --no-cache --from huggingface-hub huggingface-cli login`.

 You may use `pip` to install `ct2hf` but we recommended using [uv](https://github.com/astral-sh/uv) to avoid polluting your Python environment.